MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 Use the Name parameter to identify the session configuration that you want to change.
 Use the other parameters to specify new values for the properties of the session configuration.
-To delete a property value from the configuration (and use the default value), enter an empty string ("") or a value of $null for the corresponding parameter.
+To delete a property value from the configuration, and use the default value, enter an empty string ("") or a value of $Null for the corresponding parameter.

-Beginning in Windows PowerShell 3.0, you can use a session configuration file to define a session configuration.
+Starting in Windows PowerShell 3.0, you can use a session configuration file to define a session configuration.
 This feature provides a simple and discoverable method for setting and changing the properties of sessions that use the session configuration.
 To specify a session configuration file, use the Path parameter of Set-PSSessionConfiguration.
 For information about session configuration files, see about_Session_Configuration_Files (http://go.microsoft.com/fwlink/?LinkID=236023).
-For information about creating and editing a session configuration file, see New-PSSessionConfigurationFile.
+For information about how to create and modify a session configuration file, see the New-PSSessionConfigurationFile cmdlet.

 Session configurations define the environment of remote sessions (PSSessions) that connect to the local computer.
 Every PSSession uses a session configuration.
 The session configuration determines the features of the PSSession, such as the modules that are available in the session, the cmdlets that are permitted to run, the language mode, quotas, and timeouts.
-The security descriptor (SDDL) of the session configuration determines who can use the session configuration to connect to the local computer.
+The security descriptor of the session configuration determines who can use the session configuration to connect to the local computer.
 For more information about session configurations, see about_Session_Configurations.

 To see the properties of a session configuration, use the Get-PSSessionConfiguration cmdlet or the WSMan Provider.
-For more information about the WSMan Provider, type "Get-Help WSMan".
+For more information about the WSMan Provider, type Get-Help WSMan.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Change the thread apartment state
 ```
-PS C:\>Set-PSSessionConfiguration -Name MaintenanceShell -ThreadApartmentState STA
+PS C:\>Set-PSSessionConfiguration -Name "MaintenanceShell" -ThreadApartmentState STA
 ```

 This command changes the thread apartment state in the MaintenanceShell configuration to STA.
 The change is effective when you restart the WinRM service.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Create and change a session configuration
 ```
 The first command uses the Register-PSSessionConfiguration cmdlet to create the AdminShell configuration.
-PS C:\>Register-PSSessionConfiguration -name AdminShell -AssemblyName C:\Shells\AdminShell.dll -ConfigurationType AdminClass
+PS C:\>Register-PSSessionConfiguration -Name "AdminShell" -AssemblyName "C:\Shells\AdminShell.dll" -ConfigurationTypeName "AdminClass"

 The second command uses the Set-PSSessionConfiguration cmdlet to add the AdminConfig.ps1 script to the configuration.
 The change is effective when you restart WinRM.
-PS C:\>Set-PSSessionConfiguration -Name AdminShell -StartupScript AdminConfig.ps1
+PS C:\>Set-PSSessionConfiguration -Name "AdminShell" -StartupScript "AdminConfig.ps1"

 The third command removes the AdminConfig.ps1 script from the configuration.
-It uses the Set-PSSessionConfiguration cmdlet with a value of $null for the StartupScript parameter.
+It uses the Set-PSSessionConfiguration cmdlet with a value of $Null for the StartupScript parameter.
-PS C:\>Set-PSSessionConfiguration -Name AdminShell -StartupScript $null
+PS C:\>Set-PSSessionConfiguration -Name "AdminShell" -StartupScript $Null
 ```

-This example shows how to create and then change a session configuration.

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Display results
 ```
-PS C:\>Set-PSSessionConfiguration -name IncObj -MaximumReceivedObjectSizeMB 20
+PS C:\>Set-PSSessionConfiguration -Name "IncObj" -MaximumReceivedObjectSizeMB 20
 WSManConfig: Microsoft.WSMan.Management\WSMan::localhost\Plugin\IncObj\InitializationParameters
 ParamName                       ParamValue
 ---------                       ----------